 Rose Hip Tea

-*These recipes can be found in this month’s edition of Herbal Roots.
+*These recipes can be found in the Rose ebook from Herbal Roots zine.
 See below for the rest of the recipes.

 Rose Petal Drop Scones

 2 teaspoons raw sugar

 1/2 teaspoon bicarbonate of soda

 4 tablespoons unsalted butter

 Preheat oven to 425˚ F. Combine the flour, sugar, salt, cream of tartar, baking soda and cinnamon.